MOOC: Auditing the Sustainability of Infrastructure

 Reading suggestion!

-The INTOSAI WGEA publication ‘Auditing Sustainable Transport: Guidance for Supreme Audit Institutions’ is planned to be officially approved in the end of 2022.
-Follow the INTOSAI WGEA webpage for more information on the publication.
+Read the INTOSAI WGEA publication ‘Auditing Sustainable Transport: Guidance for Supreme Audit Institutions’ to find inspiration on the topic.

 The European Union Council of Ministers of Transport defines a sustainable transportation system as one which: